Who Is Mariah Carey?

 Carey's parents divorced when she was three years old.
 She stunned her mother by imitating her operatic singing as early as age two, and was given singing lessons starting at age four.
 Eventually, Carey would develop a voice that spanned five octaves.

-After graduating in 1987 from Harborfields High School in Greenlawn, New York, Carey moved to Manhattan where she worked as a waitress, a coat check girl, and studied cosmetology while writing songs and actively pursuing a music career at night.
+After graduating in 1987 from Harborfields High School in Greenlawn, New York, Carey moved to Manhattan where she worked as a waitress and a coat check girl and studied cosmetology, while writing songs and actively pursuing a music career at night.

-Her second album Emotions was released in 1992; the title track became her fifth No. 1 single, and included hits "Can't Let Go" and "Make it Happen."
+Her second album, Emotions, was released in 1992; the title track became her fifth No. 1 single, and included the hits "Can't Let Go" and "Make it Happen."

-Her November 1994 release Merry Christmas combined traditional Christian hymns with new songs.
-In 1995 she released Daydream; the first single "Fantasy" debuted at No. 1.
-It also included collaborations with R&B and hip-hop artists, such as Wu-Tang Clan and Boyz II Men ("One Sweet Day").
+Her November 1994 release, Merry Christmas, combined traditional Christian hymns with new songs.
+In 1995 she released Daydream; its first single, "Fantasy," debuted at No. 1.
+It also included collaborations with R&B and hip-hop artists such as Wu-Tang Clan and Boyz II Men ("One Sweet Day").